Advertisement

-There’s no doubt—homemade salsa is a must in any Mexican household.
-I always have at least one salsa in my fridge, whether it’s a salsa roja molcajeteada or a spicy salsa verde.
-And let’s be honest—a taco without salsa?
-Unthinkable! 😳
+I always have at least one salsa in my fridge.
+Sometimes it’s a salsa roja, sometimes a salsa verde.
+A taco without salsa is not a taco.

 • Serrano peppers